o-charts/manuals/oesenc_en_US.md

 5. Login with your o-charts shop access data.

 6. You will be asked for a *System Name* to identify your system.
-If this is the first time you install oeSENC charts on this system, select *New System* and provide a name 3 characters minimum and 15 maximum, only lowercase letters and numbers, no symbols or spaces.
+If this is the first time you install oeSENC charts on this system, select *New System* and provide a name 3 characters minimum and 15 maximum, no symbols or spaces.
 If you have already installed other oeSENC charts on this system, you have to select the *System Name* that corresponds to this system.
 If you select the wrong *System Name*, you will be able to download your charts but they will not work.
 If you are installing your chart in a secondary system or you have reinstalled your OS you have to choose *New System*.
 Once you have installed your chart on 2 different systems, the chart will not be available.

 7. Follow on screen instructions to assign, download and install to your system the charts sets you licensed on the o-charts shop.